eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 		* GMIN
 	- Definitions of ".PARAM" at "the top level netlist [or 'main circuit netlist'] is equivalent to" those of ".GLOBAL_PARAM" definitions, and can be accessed by the main circuit and all subcircuits (pp. 119).
 	- ".PARAM" definitions in subcircuits are limited to the scope of these subcircuits and nested/embedded subcircuits (pp. 119).
-	- From [Keiter2022, from Chapter 4 Netlist Basics: \S 4.3 Parameters and Expressions, pp. 44-47], parameters and expressions can only specify numeric values [Keiter2022, from Chapter 4 Netlist Basics: \S 4.3 Parameters and Expressions, pp. 44] [Keiter2022, from Chapter 4 Netlist Basics: \S 4.3 Parameters and Expressions: \S4.3.1 Parameters, pp. 44]
+	- From [Keiter2022, from Chapter 4 Netlist Basics: \S4.3 Parameters and Expressions, pp. 44-47], parameters and expressions can only specify numeric values [Keiter2022, from Chapter 4 Netlist Basics: \S4.3 Parameters and Expressions, pp. 44] [Keiter2022, from Chapter 4 Netlist Basics: \S4.3 Parameters and Expressions: \S4.3.1 Parameters, pp. 44]
-+ Information about the description of components, including subcircuits and semiconductor devices, including their prefixes for their variable names [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.3 Devices, Table 2-34, pp. 174-175].
++ Information about the description of components, including subcircuits and semiconductor devices, including their prefixes for their variable names [Keiter2022a, from Chapter 2 Netlist Reference: \S2.3 Devices, Table 2-34, pp. 174-175].
-	- Information about the *Xyce* circuit simulation features that are supported by a list of *Xyce* device models, such as MOSFETs and memristors [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.3 Devices, Table 2-35, pp. 176-179]:
+	- Information about the *Xyce* circuit simulation features that are supported by a list of *Xyce* device models, such as MOSFETs and memristors [Keiter2022a, from Chapter 2 Netlist Reference: \S2.3 Devices, Table 2-35, pp. 176-179]:
 		* branch current
 		* power
 		* analytic sensitivity